MaritaIfemeni/Fullstack_Shopping_App/README.md

   - When refresshing the page in the pages taht are restricted via private route, it will always redirect to login page even the user is already logged in as an admin.

 - Backend:
+  - Prober valitadion and error handling has not been done.
   - Updating API:s are not functioning properly : it will update all the fields even if the field is not updated.
 In the order update it doesn't update the order status, but the updated date is updated.
   - Performance and obtimization has not been thought about.